Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/marketplace_provisioning.md

     * Client ID: The identifier of the client in the OAuth identity provider that can used to create new OAuth clients.
 The config is required if the type is set to "client"
     * Client Secret: The secret for the client in the OAuth identity provider.
 The config is required if the type is set to "client"

 The Discovery Agent provides support for implicitly registering multiple identity providers based on environment variable based configuration.
-The environment variable based config must to be suffixed with the index number.
+The environment variable based config must be suffixed with the index number.
 The following is an example of registering the provider using environment variable based configuration.

 ```shell
 # IDP configuration with client type authentication